W-David-Porter/acim/src/text/5-healing-and-wholeness/i-the-invitation-to-the-holy-spirit/index.md

 :::

 ::: details Simplified
-God honours his children’s miscreations by sending the Holy Spirit amongst them.
+God honors his children’s miscreations by sending the Holy Spirit amongst them.
 Right-mindedness is the Holy Spirit’s way of thinking and perceiving.
 The Holy Spirit is a blessing from God so that God’s children can reach back to God.
 Right-mindedness makes transfer to One-mindedness.